kubevault/kubevault/docs/concepts/vault-server-crds/auth-methods/aws-iam.md

 - You have to specify `spec.secret` in the [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md).

+- The specified secret must be in AppBinding's namespace.

 - The type of the specified secret must be `"kubevault.com/aws"`.

 - The specified secret data can have the following key: